 Trump: “So Congress is looking at it very strongly bipartisan.
 I put in certain parameters, which you somewhat know about.
 I’m also very very concerned with the Second Amendment.
 Moreso than most presidents would be.
 People don’t realize we have very strong background checks right now.
 You go in to buy a gun, you have to sign up.
 There are a lot of background checks that have been approved over the years.
 So I’ll have to see what it is.
 But Congress is meeting bipartisan.
 Lot of people want to see something happen.
 But just remember this big mental problem and we do have a lot of background checks right now.”

-Q: “So you’re not will to support universal background checks right now?”
+Q: “So you’re not willing to support universal background checks right now?”

 Trump: “I’m not saying anything.
 I’m saying Congress is going to be reporting back to me with ideas.
 And they’ll come in from Democrats and Republicans and I’ll look at it very strongly.
 But just remember, we already have a lot of background checks.”